 Perhaps surprisingly, some of the most difficult work lies in engaging and getting buy-in from our own faculty.
-A deal of work goes transforming the "What's in it for me?" attitude into enthusiasm for what we can build together.
+A deal of great work goes into transforming the "What's in it for me?" attitude into enthusiasm for what we can build together.
 But this is the work with the greatest dividends.
 The excitement and enthusiasm begin to build, and the faculty becomes a powerful force in creating programs and cooperative projects and building partnerships outside the university.